vlayer-xyz/vlayer/book/src/appendix/proof_composition.md

 # Proof composition

-Proof composition is described in Risc0 docs.
-In particular:
+Proof composition is explained in Risc0 documentation, the verifiable computation tooling used by vlayer.
+For more details, refer to their resources:
 * [terminology](https://dev.risczero.com/terminology)
 * [receipts](https://dev.risczero.com/api/zkvm/receipts)
 * [composition](https://dev.risczero.com/api/zkvm/composition)